kilfour/QuickAcid/tempdoc.md

 **Note:** This does not assert a property directly — use `Assay(...)` or `Analyze(...)` for that.
 `TestifyProvenWhen(...)` is about controlling *how long* a test runs based on dynamic conditions observed during execution.

 ---

+### Feedback Shrinking

+A.k.a.: What if it fails but the run does not contain the minimal fail case ?

+---